zhouhanc/informationtracer/README.md

 Parameters
 - `query`: a string of one or multiple words.
 For example: "GunControl", "free crypto", "EritreaOutOfTigray"
 - `token`: contact us to get your token
+- `start_date`: all posts are published after this date, format YYYY-MM-DD, default 7 days before current date
+- `end_date`: all posts are published before this date, format YYYY-MM-DD, default current date
 - The result is automatically saved in a local json file `result_{id_hash256}.json`.
 If you set `--skip_result`, no result will be saved
 - If you set `--result_filename /User/abc/Downloads/result.json`, result will be saved at your designated location